Chocó–Darién moist forests: Location

-The northern section merges into Isthmian-Atlantic moist forests to the west in the Isthmus of Panama, and contains patches of Eastern Panamanian montane forests.
+The northern section merges into Isthmian–Atlantic moist forests to the west in the Isthmus of Panama, and surrounds patches of higher-elevation Eastern Panamanian montane forest.

 Along the Caribbean coast there is a stretch of Amazon–Orinoco–Southern Caribbean mangroves.

 To the east it adjoins the Magdalena–Urabá moist forests near the Caribbean coast, and then adjoins the Northwestern Andean montane forests ecoregion along the Andes to the east.

 On the Pacific coast there are stretches of South American Pacific mangroves.

 In the southeast an arm of the Patía Valley dry forests reaches down to the ecoregion.

 In the extreme south the ecoregion merges into the Western Ecuador moist forests ecoregion.

 Terrain

 The ecoregion is between the Pacific Ocean and the Western Ranges of the Andes, with elevations from sea level to about 1000 m.

 It includes the western slopes of the Andes and the Cerro Torrá, Serranía del Darién, Sierra Llorona de San Blas and Serranía del Baudó massifs.

 Terrain includes recently formed alluvial plains, hills formed in the Tertiary and Pleistocene from dissection of sediments, and older Mesozoic era rocks in the mountains.

 The soils are typically red clay laterite, leached of most nutrients by the heavy rain.

 Younger and more fertile soils are found along the Andes and in the main river floodplains.

 Subregions include the hilly region of Darién and Urabá in the north; the Pacific coastal zone with elevations up to about 500 m; the central strip; the hills of the El Carmen de Atrato and San José del Palmar municipalities; and the rainforest along the western Andes up to an elevation of about 1000 m.

 The ecoregion contains the basin of the Atrato River in the north, and further south the basins of the Baudó, San Juan, San Juan de Micay and Patía rivers.

 The heavy rainfall gives these rivers great power, cutting deep gorges through the mountains with dramatic falls and rapids in the upper reaches.

 Lower down the rivers broaden out and meander through the plains.